 The New Exodus sets free humanity from slavery; sin and death.
 12 apostles were led by Jesus to the promised land.

-Directly from heaven, “eat” of the new manna and you will not die:
+Directly from Heaven, “eat” of the new manna and you will not die:

-Your ancestors ate the manna in the desert, but they died.
-This is the bread that comes down from heaven so that one may “eat” it and not die.
-John 6:49,50
+- “Your ancestors ate the manna in the desert, but they died; this is the bread that comes down from Heaven so that one may eat it and not die.”
+49,50

-The bread is his flesh.
-(51) This is the bread that came down from heaven.
-Unlike your ancestors who ate and still died, whoever eats this bread will live forever.
+- “This is the bread that came down from Heaven.
+Unlike your ancestors who ate and still died, whoever eats this bread will live forever.”
 58

-Jesus begins (49) and ends (58) his difficult new teachings connecting the “old manna” that was eaten (still died) with the “new manna,” that has to be eaten (eternal life).
+- Jesus begins (49) and ends (58) his difficult new teachings connecting the “old manna” that was eaten (still died) with the “new manna,” that has to be eaten (eternal life).